All Episodes

 He's been outside the courthouse all day waiting for the verdict to come in.

-If you're just joining us, Officer Derek Chauvin guilty on all three counts, second degree murder, third degree murder, second degree manslaughter.
+If you're just joining us, Officer Derek Chauvin guilty on all three counts: second-degree murder, third-degree murder, second-degree manslaughter.

 It'll be interesting to see.

-Leo Torrell raised the point on Fox News just moments ago.
+Leo Terrell raised the point on Fox News just moments ago if people will respect the verdict.

 Okay, great.